DigiBP/Team-24DIGIBP2/README.md

-Description: The invoice generation process begins with a custom webhook that triggers the automated creation of an invoice from a predefined template in Google Sheets.
-This approach ensures that every invoice adheres to the company's standards for uniformity and accuracy, laying the groundwork for reliable financial documentation.
+Description: The generated invoice record current status is stored in a table to track its processing.

-**Step 10:** Notify Accounts Department
+**Step 7:** Notify Accounts Department